 Concerts in the Library: Sligo Rags--Celtic Music at Its Finest

 Two-time winners of the Orange County Music Award for Best Folk Band, this dynamic ensemble presents Celtic Folk with a decidedly bluegrass attitude.
 Using fiddle, acoustic guitar, electric bass, and percussion, Sligo Rags is taking the local and not-so-local Celtic music scene by storm.
 This performance will take place at 2:00pm on Saturday, January 21, in the Friends of the Library Room.
 The program is part of a series called Concerts in the Library, featuring classical and jazz programs, as well as music from different traditions.

-Programs in the series will take place the third Saturday each month from September to December.
-All concerts are free and light refreshments will be provided by the Friends of the Library.
+Programs in the series will take place the third Saturday each month from January to May.
+All concerts are free.

 Monday January 23, 2017

 Environmental Committee Meeting Environmental Committee Meeting Third Monday of the Month City Hall - West Conference Room

 (Exception in Jan & Feb 2017 due to holidays) Meetings will be held on: Monday, January 23, 2017 Monday, February 27, 2017